Verschueren talks retail, politics and Europe

 Why do you think a majority of UK voters opted for Brexit?

-Many Brits still seem to be dreaming of former empire days, but this is not very realistic in a world where big blocks of nations or whole sub-continents are the real powers in the world.
+Many Brits still seem to be dreaming of former empire days, but this is not very realistic in a world where big blocs or whole sub-continents are the real powers in the world.

 Could the Brits still reverse their decision to exit the EU?